fooHQ/foojank-web/index.md

 **Systemd**

-The installation script expects an environment running Systemd and as such will attempt to install a service unit file.
+The installation script expects an environment running Systemd, and as such it will attempt to install a service unit file.
 [NATS installation](https://docs.nats.io/running-a-nats-service/introduction/installation) guide covers installation of NATS on other operating systems without Systemd.

 ## Server Configuration